Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 The most iconic road trips are through the California coast and the Ring Road, but USA and Iceland aren’t that easy to get to from Singapore.
+Lucky for us, there’s an equally epic road trip just a 5-hour flight away!

 We had the most surprising road trip in Western Australia, which is crazy exotic despite being near.
-Other things that were near: Whale sharks, swimming beside us just an arm’s length away, and sea lions, which gave us kisses as we splashed and snorkelled.
-We also flew over an island of wallabies, posed by a pastel pink lake and much more — so read on for the most underrated road trip adventure just a short flight away!
+Other things that were near: whale sharks swimming beside us just an arm’s length away, and sea lions that gave us kisses as we snorkelled by them.

 Pre-trip Essentials

-Connectivity: Save on data by sharing a 4G WiFi device (~S$8/day) between up to five devices.
-Do note that while connections are strong in Perth and main towns along the route, there’s no connection during the long stretches of countryside.
+Connectivity: Make sure you can access your phone’s navigation app anytime with an eSIM (~S$2/day, unlimited data).
+Do note that while connections are strong in Perth city and main towns along the route, there’s no connection during the long stretches of countryside.
 This is unavoidable no matter what SIM or WiFi device you use.

-Visa: Don’t forget to apply for your electronic ETA Visa if it applies for your passport.
+Visa: Don’t forget to apply for your ETA Visa if it applies for your passport.
 Singaporeans need one!

 Day 1: Perth to Cervantes